 Mark K. Bailey, 48, was arrested Wednesday on a complaint of assault and battery with a dangerous weapon in relation to an August 26 incident.
 Reports say Bailey struck a woman with his vehicle in an alleged "road rage" incident in a clinic parking lot.

-Williams said that she backed up her vehicle to find another parking space, but as she got out of her car and walked toward the clinic, Bailey accelerated his vehicle toward her.
+The victim said that she backed up her vehicle to find another parking space, but as she got out of her car and walked toward the clinic, Bailey accelerated his vehicle toward her.
 She says that the man sped his vehicle toward her to frighten her before slowing down, repeating the process several times before actually striking her outstretched hand, which she had raised to brace against impact.

 Bailey was arrested earlier this week and briefly jailed before posting $5,000 bond.